-- 3.3.1 There are many aspects of the Test Guidelines where standard wording cannot be developed and where the individual drafter's experience and knowledge are the only basis for drafting the Test Guidelines.
-In particular, this includes the identification of characteristics and selection of example varieties.
-There are many aspects of the Test Guidelines where, the individual drafter's experience and knowledge are needed for preparing the Test Guidelines.
+3.3.1 There are many aspects of the Test Guidelines where the individual drafter's experience and knowledge are needed for preparing the Test Guidelines.
 This includes, for example, the selection of appropriate ASW, trial design, the identification of characteristics and the selection of example varieties.
-In such situations general guidance on how to proceed in a harmonized way, in line with the experience accumulated by UPOV through the crop experts, is provided by a series of guidance notes presented in Annex 3, Guidance Notes (GN) for the TG Template. - 3.3.2 Where such guidance is available for drafters, an insert is highlighted in the TG Template at the appropriate location, e.g.
+In such situations general guidance on how to proceed in a harmonized way, in line with the experience accumulated by UPOV through the crop experts, is provided by a series of guidance notes presented in Annex 3, Guidance Notes (GN) for the TG Template.

+3.3.2 Where such guidance is available for drafters, an insert is highlighted in the TG Template at the appropriate location, e.g.